Read time: 5 min

 In addition to all those health benefits, here's where mushrooms shine: they're also delicious!

-Mushrooms are the most nutrient dense foods in the world.
+Mushrooms are the some of the most nutrient dense foods in the world.

-- Mushrooms are the most nutrient dense food in the world.
+- Mushrooms are one of the most nutrient dense foods in the world.

 - Mushrooms are a great source of B vitamins, potassium, copper and selenium.